BrunoVBBoscoli/BrunoVBBoscoli/README.md

 ![python](https://raw.githubusercontent.com/BrunoVBBoscoli/BrunoVBBoscoli/main/icons/python.svg) ![postgressql](https://raw.githubusercontent.com/BrunoVBBoscoli/BrunoVBBoscoli/main/icons/postgresql.svg)

 ### ✍ Goals for the future:
-I am looking for an internship in the IT area in order to gain experience.
+I still have no experience in the market, but I am excited to start working in this area.
 [Linkedin](https://www.linkedin.com/in/bruno-villas-b%C3%B4as-boscoli-356943171/)